ariclenessilva/CHAT/README.md

 # gbsnCHAT
-A real-time chat using flask, Socket IO, and SQLalchemy
+A real-time chat using flask (python framework), Socket IO, and SQLalchemy

 Credits to https://ariclenessilva.github.io./